tkhamez/neucore/doc/API.md

 Player API
 - List all players with the role app-manger. `/user/player/app-managers`
-- Show all characters from a player. `/user/player/{id}/characters`
+- Show player with characters. `/user/player/{id}/characters`

 ### app-manager

 Allows a player to change the secret of his apps.

 App API
+- Shows app information. `/user/app/{id}/show`
 - Generates a new application secret.
-The new secret is returned, it cannot be retrieved afterwards.
+The new secret is returned, it cannot be retrieved afterwards. `/user/app/{id}/change-secret`
-  `/user/app/{id}/change-secret`
-- Shows app information. `/user/app/{id}/show` (Managers can only see groups of their own apps.)

 ### esi